GSA-TTS/cg-logshipper/README.md

 Note: Instructions currently assume you will ship to _both_ New Relic and S3.
 Better configuration is TODO.

 All of the following steps take place in the same cf space where the logshipper will reside.

-Commands in .profile are looking for specific service names, so use the names suggested (or edit .profile).
+Commands in .profile look for specific tags.
+The names of the specific services can be unique, without impacting the `.profile`.
+The specific tags for the services are:
+- cg-logshipper-creds = `logshipper-creds`
+- log-storage = `logshipper-s3`
+- newrelic-creds = `newrelic`

 1. Create a user-provided service "newrelic-creds" with your New Relic license key
     ```sh